OpenLineage/OpenLineage/website/docs/guides/airflow-quickstart.md

 ## View Collected Lineage in Marquez

 1. To view lineage collected by Marquez from Airflow, browse to the Marquez UI by visiting [http://localhost:3000](http://localhost:3000).
-Then, use the _search_ bar in the upper right-side of the page and search for the `counter.inc` job.
+Then, use the _search_ bar in the upper left to search for the `counter.inc` job.
 To view lineage metadata for `counter.inc`, click on the job from the drop-down list:

 <p align="center">
   <img src={require("./docs/marquez-search.png").default} />